Updated on December 30, 2022

 There is a lot of room for negotiation with real estate contingencies.
 Contingencies become useful both in negotiation of purchase and sale disputes and in resolving litigation concerning the buyer’s right to purchase real estate and the seller’s obligation to sell it.

-To inquire about a free 30 minute consultation with one of our attorneys, contact us today by calling 310-954-1877, by email at email@example.com, or you can also fill out the contact form on the side of this page.
+To inquire about a free 30 minute consultation with one of our attorneys, contact us today by calling (310) 954-1877, by email at firstname.lastname@example.org, or you can also fill our contact form.